pop42/mac-setup/README.md

 In the **Terminal** tab, check **Unlimited scrollback**.
 Also, because I don't like sounds, check **Silence bell**.

+You will also need some dotfiles to do all the good stuff.  _.bash_profile_ is called first, then it calls in the rest.
+To get you started, pull down the three I have here:

+Copy and paste this in your terminal:  `cd ~ && curl -O https://raw.githubusercontent.com/pop42/mac-setup/master/.aliases && curl -O https://raw.githubusercontent.com/pop42/mac-setup/master/.bash_profile && curl -O https://raw.githubusercontent.com/pop42/mac-setup/master/.bash_prompt`

 When done, hit the red "X" in the upper left (saving is automatic in OS X preference panes).
 Close the window and open a new one to see the size change.